 Critically acclaimed by virtually every major outlet covering classical music, American mezzo-soprano Jamie Barton is increasingly recognized for how she uses her powerful instrument offstage – lifting up women, queer people, and other marginalized communities.
 Her lively social media presence on Instagram and Twitter (@jbartonmezzo) serves as a hub for conversations about body positivity, social justice issues, and LGBTQ+ rights.
 In recognition of her iconic performance at the Last Night of the Proms, Ms. Barton was named 2020 Personality of the Year at the BBC Music Magazine Awards.
 She is also the winner of the International Opera Awards Readers’ Award, Beverly Sills Artist Award, Richard Tucker Award, and BBC Cardiff Singer of the World Competition, for which The Guardian described her as “a great artist, no question, with an imperturbable steadiness of tone, and a nobility of utterance that invites comparison not so much with her contemporaries as with mid-20th century greats such as Kirsten Flagstad.”

 Ms. Barton’s 2007 win at the Metropolitan Opera National Council Auditions launched a major international career that includes leading roles at many of the world’s most-loved opera houses.
-In addition to her appearances as Mère Marie in Dialogues des Carmélites and Orfeo in Orfeo ed Euridice at the Met, she has performed as Leonor (La favorite) at Teatro Real Madrid and Houston Grand Opera; Adalgisa (Norma) with the Metropolitan Opera, Houston Grand Opera, Los Angeles Opera, and San Francisco Opera; Fricka and Waltraute (Wagner’s Ring cycle) at Metropolitan Opera, San Francisco Opera, Houston Grand Opera, and Washington National Opera; Azucena (Il trovatore) at Royal Opera House Covent Garden, Lyric Opera of Chicago, Bayerische Staatsoper, and Cincinnati Opera; Princess Eboli (Don Carlo) at Washington National Opera, Deutsche Oper Berlin, and the Met; Amneris (Aida) at Lyric Opera of Chicago and Teatro Real Madrid; Giovanna Seymour (Anna Bolena) at Lyric Opera of Chicago and the Met; Brangäne (Tristan und Isolde) at Festival d’Aix-en-Provence, Bayerische Staatsoper, and Santa Fe Opera, Cornelia (Giulio Cesare) at Oper Frankfurt; Julia Child (Bon Appétit!) at Houston Grand Opera and Opera Philadelphia, Jezibaba (Rusalka) at San Francisco Opera and the Met; the title role in a queer Carmen at Chicago Opera Theater; and Sister Helen Prejean (Dead Man Walking) at her hometown opera company, Atlanta Opera.
-Last season, she fulfilled a long-held dream, creating the role of Elizabeth van Lew in the world premiere of Jake Heggie’s Intelligence at Houston Grand Opera.
+In addition to recent appearances as Mère Marie in Dialogues des Carmélites and Orfeo in Orfeo ed Euridice at the Met, she has performed as Baba the Turk (The Rake’s Progress) at Opéra National de Paris; Leonor (La favorite) at Teatro Real Madrid and Houston Grand Opera; Adalgisa (Norma) with the Metropolitan Opera, Houston Grand Opera, Los Angeles Opera, and San Francisco Opera; Fricka and Waltraute (Wagner’s Ring cycle) at Metropolitan Opera, San Francisco Opera, Houston Grand Opera, and Washington National Opera; Azucena (Il trovatore) at the Met, Royal Opera House Covent Garden, Lyric Opera of Chicago, Bayerische Staatsoper, and Cincinnati Opera; Princess Eboli (Don Carlo) at Washington National Opera, Deutsche Oper Berlin, and the Met; Amneris (Aida) at Lyric Opera of Chicago and Teatro Real Madrid; Giovanna Seymour (Anna Bolena) at Lyric Opera of Chicago and the Met; Brangäne (Tristan und Isolde) at Festival d’Aix-en-Provence, Bayerische Staatsoper, and Santa Fe Opera, Cornelia (Giulio Cesare) at Oper Frankfurt; Julia Child (Bon Appétit!) at Houston Grand Opera and Opera Philadelphia, Nettie Fowler (Carousel) at Boston Lyric Opera; Ježibaba (Rusalka) at San Francisco Opera and the Met; the title role in a queer Carmen at Chicago Opera Theater; and Sister Helen Prejean (Dead Man Walking) at her hometown opera company, Atlanta Opera.

 Winner of the BBC Music Magazine Vocal Award, Ms. Barton’s debut solo album, All Who Wander, featuring songs by Mahler, Dvorak, and Sibelius, was also shortlisted for the International Classical Music Awards and Gramophone Classical Music Awards.
 Most recently, Unexpected Shadows, her critically acclaimed album with composer and pianist Jake Heggie, was nominated for a Grammy® Award for Best Classical Solo Vocal Album.
 Ms. Barton and Mr. Heggie’s subsequent recital tour to Frankfurt, London, Atlanta, Washington, D.C., and Berkeley, California was warmly received, with the San Francisco Chronicle writing, “Barton is both a powerhouse and a whisperer.
 In performance, the Georgia-born artist can unleash a torrent of vocal sound that seems unconquerable in its heft and intensity – then turn on a dime and shape an intimate melodic phrase with aching subtlety.
 It’s an astonishing, almost otherworldly combination of gifts.”